phillip-kruger/quinoa-and-rest/README.md

 /api/foo is not found by REST, but passed on, as there are No exception mapper, and other extensions that serve from /

+(This might not be what you want, but it's correct.
+You problaby want case 2)